COVID-19 pandemic in Nevada: Economy and finances

 Nevada, especially Las Vegas, is dependent on tourism.
-A study in April 2020 found that Nevada's economy was the second most vulnerable in the United States, as 17 percent of its GDP relied on tourism.
-Another analysis found that the state was most likely to be hit hardest by the economic impact of the virus.
-The American Hotel and Lodging Association reported that among U.S. states, Nevada would have the fourth lowest state and local tax revenue for 2020, losing an estimated $1.1 billion.
+A study in April 2020 found that Nevada's economy was the second most vulnerable in the U.S., as 17 percent of its GDP relied on tourism.
+Another analysis concluded that the state was most likely to be hit hardest by the economic impact of the virus.
+Among U.S. states, the American Hotel and Lodging Association reported that Nevada would have the fourth lowest state and local tax revenue for 2020, losing an estimated $1.1 billion.
+For 2020, Nevada tourism dropped to its lowest level since 1993.
+The Las Vegas tourism industry lost an estimated $34 billion that year, and the city's economy was not expected to make a full recovery until some time between 2022 and 2024.

 On May 11, 2020, Sisolak declared a fiscal state of emergency due to COVID-19's impact on the economy.
-The declaration would allow the state to use money from a $400 million emergency fund.
-A month later, as a result of the financial problems, Sisolak proposed changes to the state budget, which included the furlough of all state employees for one day each month beginning in July.
-He also announced that salary increases would be subject to a pause.
-These measures would ensure that less than 50 employees would be laid off.
+The declaration allowed the state access to a $400 million emergency fund.
+Sisolak also proposed changes to the state budget.
+These measures included a salary freeze and the furlough of all state employees, both resulting in less than 50 permanent layoffs.
 Nevada faced a $900 million deficit for the budget year ending June 30, and a $1.3 billion deficit for the next year.
 The Nevada Legislature approved Sisolak's proposed budget cuts, which totaled $116 million.

-For 2020, Nevada tourism dropped to its lowest level since 1993.
-The Las Vegas tourism industry lost an estimated $34 billion in 2020, and the city's economy is not expected to make a full recovery until some time between 2022 and 2024.
+The CARES Act, a 2020 national economic stimulus program, provided Nevada with $148 million in grants, to be divided between various counties and cities.
+Sisolak also introduced the Pandemic Emergency Technical Support (PETS) program later that year, providing grants to small businesses that apply.
+The American Rescue Plan, another nationwide stimulus program passed in 2021, included $4.5 billion in aid for the state.